DPDK/dpdk/doc/guides/sample_app_ug/intro.rst

 * :doc:`Precision Time Protocol (PTP) client<ptpclient>`: The PTP
   client is another minimal implementation of a real world application.
-  In this case the application is a PTP client that communicates with a PTP master clock to synchronize time on a Network Interface Card (NIC) using the IEEE1588 protocol.
+  In this case the application is a PTP client that communicates with a PTP time transmitter to synchronize time on a Network Interface Card (NIC) using the IEEE1588 protocol.

 * :doc:`Quality of Service (QoS) Scheduler<qos_scheduler>`: The QoS